Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 • Create a routine that will enshrine the essentials & make them effortless to get done.

-• Remember that a habit is a process - { trigger -> routine -> reward }, so learn your triggers for all your different habits.
-If you choose not to make new one's recycle old triggers with new routines.
+• Remember that a habit is the process - { trigger -> routine -> reward }, so learn your triggers for all your different habits.
+If you choose not to make new habits simply recycle triggers from old habit & change the routines to be the desired behaviour.

 • When building routines you do it One new routine at a time, it also needs to be small progress since its not a quick fix thing.